 - The experience of deploying cutting-edge innovations in the world’s more difficult environments.

 - The ability to translate the potential and peculiarities of both into the language of international development.

 Wayan lives on the bleeding edge of technology innovation across the globe with solution designs for radio stations in Timbuktu, computer labs in Zanzibar, mobile applications in Luzon, and an entrepreneur training course that is still in worldwide use today.

-His experience transcends 40 years of technology experimentation, including:
+His experience transcends over 40 years of technology experimentation, including: